dogmaticdev/IRON/README.md

 # "+"
 a plus does the opposite of minus and adds a space.

-IRON doesn't stop you from printing any of the symbols.
+IRON doesn't stop you from printing anything out.
 Ex:
 ```
 = = = &Print